ChristianCarey/sql-zoo-practice/README.md

   CASE WHEN teamid=team2 THEN 1 ELSE 0 END AS score2
   FROM game LEFT OUTER JOIN goal ON matchid = id
   ) as score_table
   GROUP BY id
   ORDER BY mdate, id,team1, team2

+  SELECT mdate, team1,
+  SUM(CASE WHEN teamid=team1 THEN 1 ELSE 0 END) AS score1,
+  team2,
+  SUM(CASE WHEN teamid=team2 THEN 1 ELSE 0 END) AS score2
+  FROM game LEFT OUTER JOIN goal ON matchid = id
+  GROUP BY team1, team2, mdate, matchid

   MORE JOIN OPERATIONS

   1.
   SELECT id, title
   FROM movie
   WHERE yr=1962

   2.
   SELECT yr
   FROM movie
   WHERE title='Citizen Kane'

   3.
   SELECT id, title, yr
   FROM movie
   WHERE title LIKE '%Star Trek%'
   ORDER BY yr

+  4.
+  SELECT title
+  FROM movie
+  WHERE id IN (11768, 11955, 21191)

+  5.
+  SELECT id
+  FROM actor
+  WHERE name = 'Glenn Close'

+  6.
+  SELECT id
+  FROM movie
+  WHERE title = 'Casablanca'

+  7.
+  SELECT name
+  FROM movie JOIN casting ON movie.id = movieid
+  JOIN actor ON actor.id = actorid
+  WHERE movieid = 11768

+  8.
+  SELECT name
+  FROM movie JOIN casting ON movie.id = movieid
+  JOIN actor ON actor.id = actorid
+  WHERE title = 'Alien'

+  9.
+  SELECT title
+  FROM movie JOIN casting ON movie.id = movieid
+  JOIN actor ON actor.id = actorid
+  WHERE name = 'Harrison Ford'

+  10.
+  SELECT title
+  FROM movie JOIN casting ON movie.id = movieid
+  JOIN actor ON actor.id = actorid
+  WHERE name = 'Harrison Ford'
+  AND ord != 1